 The NDP government needs to act without delay, to amend BC's labour code to recognize gig economy workers who exist as "independent contractors" with employee-like labour rights as any waged worker has.
 As a guideline, California passed "AB-5" that does very much the same.
 To be sure, California law making and BC legislation exist within … Continue reading Gig workers are workers too and need labour code protections

+I get the antipathy towards fracking; its a drilling technique fraught with risks to carbon pollution; potential groundwater contamination and seismic activity.
 Its also the exclusive technique used to extract natural gas and shale oil.
 Now for the sake of this article, I'm not considering the environmental aspect of the Green's argument - because at … Continue reading The Greens are trying their hand at populism and its just as disingenuous as anything on the far right